bitwisebones/GameOff2022/readme.md

 ## _Mouse or Man?_

+This game was made in ~1 month for the Github Game Off 2022 game jam.

+You can find it on [itch.io](https://bitwisebones.itch.io/mouse-or-man).

+There's also a postmortem in the repo [here](https://github.com/bitwisebones/GameOff2022/blob/main/postmortem.md).

 Repo contents:
 - /src (the game's source code and resources)
 - /design (design docs/notes - !!
 WARNING ~~ SPOLIERS !!)